antronerds/r2-tutorials/original/R2Tutorials.md

     [![](_static/images/AnalysingTime_RegulatedGene.png)**Figure
     7:
     regulated gene.**](Image:Image:AnalysingTime_RegulatedGene.png)
-5. Clicking on the filter button will open the ‘adjustable settings’ panel to re-adjust the selection options.
-Clicking on the Venn –diagram button re-direct to the automatically generated Venn Diagram representing the intersection of the genesets.
+5. Clicking on the filter button will open the ï¿½adjustable settingsï¿½ panel to re-adjust the selection options.
+Clicking on the Venn ï¿½diagram button re-direct to the automatically generated Venn Diagram representing the intersection of the genesets.
     [![](_static/images/AnalysingTime_Button.png)**Figure
     8: Top